Joul24py/UAA-ICI/14-S4-PC-ClassExercises/README.md

 The exercises were made in C++.

-The project was made in collaboration with [Dariana Gómez Garza](https://github.com/DariGmz) and Fernando Francisco González Arenas.
+The class exercises were made in collaboration with [Dariana Gómez Garza](https://github.com/DariGmz) and Fernando Francisco González Arenas.